Training in Hapkido

 Age or gender are not barriers to training in any of the Hapkido classes and if you have any pre-existing injuries or health issues we can work around most of these too.

 Our oldest student started his Hapkido journey when he turned 69 and earned his 1st Dan black belt in his early 80's.
+Many of our current students have started learning Hapkido in their 50's and 60's.

 Every student who enrols for Hapkido we see as a future black black.
 So our training programme aims to achieve that outcome for every student by incorporating a progressive grading system that can be tailored to the individual student.